 How to Set Up “The Warned Self” to Protect Your Peace of Mind

-One of the downfalls of entering this state on a regular basis is a kind of tunnel vision that prevents us from noticing early, external signs of trouble.
-In this article, I share how we can set up warnings and alarms that can help us preserve our peace of mind.
+One of the downfalls of entering this flow state on a regular basis is a kind of tunnel vision that prevents us from noticing early, external signs of trouble.
+In this article, I share how we can set up a system of warnings and alarms which can help us preserve our peace of mind while maintaining our productivity.

 Some people compensate for the tunnel vision related to the flow state by compulsively checking for signs of trouble.
 Unfortunately, this isn’t a sustainable strategy.
 It’s impossible to do your best work while you are monitoring the outside world, worried about other stuff that might happen.